Black hole destabilization via trapped quasi-normal modes: Axial-vector perturbations

 The diagnostics of instabilities afforded by the spectral analysis is corroborated by the solutions of the PDE in the time domain.
 As Fig.\ \ref{fig:axial time} shows, the function $u_A$ grows exponentially at late times, and slope measurements agree with the QNM spectrum, cf.\ Table \ref{tab:table2}.
 On the other hand, from Fig.\ \ref{fig:axial multipole} we see that the destabilization rate depends on the multipole number $l$.
 A fit of the numerical results shows a very clear linear dependence on $l(l+1)$, which is the combination that enters the effective potential, cf.\ Eq.\ \eqref{eq:axialequ}.
 The linear behavior is consistent with the analysis of dispersion relations in the short-wavelength approximation, which has the form $\omega^2\simeq k^2+\frac{l(l+1)}{r_+(r-r_+)}$ in the vicinity of the pole \cite{Garcia-Saenz:2021uyv}.
 It follows that, for fixed $l$, perturbations localized near the pole interior experience the fastest instability rate.
 We may therefore estimate $(r-r_+)=-|r-r_+|\sim 1/k$ for the typical wavelength.
 Then the above expression for $\omega^2$ is minimized at $\omega_{\rm int}^2\sim -\left[\frac{l(l+1)}{r_+}\right]^2$, i.e.\ ${\rm Im}\,\omega_{\rm int}\propto l(l+1)$.
 We remark that unstable QNMs with instability rates that grow with multipole number have been previously studied in \cite{Konoplya:2018qov}.

 We can actually improve on the short-wavelength approximation through a more careful analysis of the mode equation, which allows us to explain the slope and intercept of the linear fit in Fig.\ \ref{fig:axial multipole}.
-Referring the reader to Appendix \ref{sec:near pole} for the derivation, we have the analytical estimate $\omega_{\rm int}\simeq \left[\frac{l(l+1)}{r_+}+\frac{\mu^2r_+}{3}\right]i$.
+Referring the reader to the Supplemental Material for the derivation, we have the analytical estimate $\omega_{\rm int}\simeq \left[\frac{l(l+1)}{r_+}+\frac{\mu^2r_+}{3}\right]i$.
 This expression is valid for large $l$.
 Comparison with the numerical fit shows perfect agreement for the slope ($\simeq 1/r_+$), which moreover matches the back-of-the-envelope estimate of the previous paragraph.
 The prediction for the intercept also agrees reasonably well with the numerical results.

 We find no qualitative novelties in the exterior region $r\in(r_+,\infty)$ relative to the results for the monopole mode.
-In agreement with expectations, the spectrum is stable, with a dependence of the QNM frequency $\omega_{\rm out}$ on the pole location, cf.\ Fig.\ \ref{fig:axial omega out}.
+In agreement with expectations, the spectrum is stable, with a dependence of the QNM frequency $\omega_{\rm out}$ on the pole location.
 From the time domain evolution we observe again the interplay of oscillations modulated by $\omega_{\rm out}$ and the mass scale $\mu$.
-Unlike the monopole, the axial mode has a consistent massless limit, which manifests itself in the time domain through the absence of the latter $\mu$ tail; see Fig.\ \ref{fig:axial time out}.
+Unlike the monopole, the axial mode has a consistent massless limit, which manifests itself in the time domain through the absence of the latter $\mu$ tail; see the Supplemental Material.
 The application of the Prony method confirms that the QNM spectrum serves as an accurate measure of the behavior of perturbations under time evolution, as shown by the agreement of the two calculations, cf.\ Table \ref{tab:table2}.
-However, we find that the precision of the method decreases as the Proca mass increases, as the QNM behavior is quickly hindered by the $\mu$ tail; see Appendix \ref{sec:numerics} for further details.
+However, we find that the precision of the method decreases as the Proca mass increases, as the QNM behavior is quickly hindered by the $\mu$ tail.